eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/overview.md

 ## Logic / Schema

-The core of the DCM business process is about exchange demand and capacity information, identifying problems and solving those problems.
+The core of the DCM business process is about exchanging demand and capacity information, identifying problems and solving those problems.

 ```mermaid
 sequenceDiagram